CLI Reference

 • Renders a status card for a specific skill.

-• Displays stars, possible actions (promote, fuse, propose), evidence, and installation status.
+• Displays stars, possible actions (fuse, propose), evidence, and installation status.

 • Defaults to your last active skill if no argument is passed.